Seeing a West End show in London needn't break the bank. Here are some tips on how to score cheap London theater tickets.

 Check the Official London Theatre website for special offers from the industry body that represents London theaters.
 Sign up for their newsletter to help you choose a show and to check the bargains before your trip to London.

 90 minutes before a show starts returned tickets arrive back at the box office from ticket agents.
-Check with the individual theater directly to see if this is likely to happen when you want to go.Continue to 9 of 12 below.
+Check with the individual theater directly to see if this is likely to happen when you want to go.

-For Travelex £10 Shows in the Olivier Theatre, more than half of the tickets for every performance are £10.
-These tickets can be booked online or by phone on 020 7452 3000 (Mon-Sat 9.30am-8pm).
+For Travelex Shows in the Olivier Theatre, more than half of the tickets for every performance are £15.
+These tickets can be booked online or by phone.

 The Pleasance Theatre in Islington is linked to a theater in Edinburgh, Scotland.
-Both specialize in fringe shows so you see someone new and fresh at a really good price.
+Both venues specialize in fringe shows so you see someone new and fresh at a really good price.

 The Islington Pleasance has been open since 1995 and has a wide range of productions starring established names and new talent.
 There's comedy too as well as family-friendly shows.